markuskolp/plainbi/api_endpoints.md

 ## CRUD Runtime /api/crud

-The CRUD API delivers data for a give table and also allows to edit/update, delete or adding a new entry/row to this table.
+The CRUD API delivers data for a given table and also allows to edit/update, delete or add a new entries/rows to this table.

 |URL|Description|
 |-|-|